 In the End Matter, we provided a simplified view of the variations in effective hole-doping in Bi-2201 and Bi-2212 using single-band Hubbard models obtained with Wannier90~\cite{mostofi2008,mostofi2014}.
 We present in Table~\ref{tab:tab_hub_Bi2201} and Table~\ref{tab:tab_hub_Bi2212} the parameters for Bi-2201 and Bi-2212, respectively.
 The on-site energy $\epsilon$ is rigidly shifted for all apical distances such that the lowest apical distance reaches an effective hole-doping of $20\%$.

-\subsection{Hg-1201: investigating further the role of the CTG.}
+\section{Hg-1201: investigating further the role of the CTG.}

 The Hg-based compound enables further study of the link between the CTG and the apical distance $\dapi$.
-Indeed, in undoped Hg-1201, the CuO$_2$ planes remain insulating with a well-defined CTG~\cite{bacq-labreuil_towards_2025}.
-We thus performed calculations for undoped Hg-1201 for all apical distances.
+Indeed, in undoped Hg-1201, the CuO$_2$ plane remains insulating, thus granting access within DFT+CDMFT to the well-defined CTG~\cite{bacq-labreuil_towards_2025}.
+We performed calculations for undoped Hg-1201 for all apical distances.
 The CTG is unambiguously visible in the density of states (DOS) projected on the Cu-$d_{x^2-y^2}$ and O-$p_{x/y}$ orbitals, as shown in Fig.~\ref{fig:figS1}(a).
-As anticipated in the case of Bi-based cuprates, the CTG is \emph{correlated} with $\dapi$.
+As anticipated in the case of Bi-based cuprates, the CTG is \emph{weakly correlated} with $\dapi$.

 The evolution of the CTG, of $\msc$ and of the CuO$_2$ plane occupation $n_{\rm CuO_2}$ vs $\dapi$ are summarized in Fig.~\ref{fig:figS1}(b1,b2).
-We recall that the CTG is obtained from undoped Hg-1201, while $\msc$ and $\Delta n_{\rm CuO_2}$ are extracted from calculations in the underdoped regime (using the VCA).
+We recall that the CTG is obtained from undoped Hg-1201, while $\msc$ and $\Delta n_{\rm CuO_2}$ are extracted from calculations in the underdoped regime.
 Overall, both $\msc$ and the CTG increase with $\dapi$, while $\Delta n_{\rm CuO_2}$ decreases.
-It appears clearly that the CTG \emph{competes} with the variations of hole doping in Hg-1201: for $\dapi/\mathrm{min}[\dapi]>1.034$ the small increase of CTG (detrimental to $\msc$) is overwhelmed by the rise of the effective hole doping (favourable to $\msc$ in the underdoped regime).
+It appears clearly that the CTG \emph{competes} with the variations of hole doping in Hg-1201: for $\dapi/\mathrm{min}[\dapi]>1.034$ the small increase of CTG (detrimental to $\msc$) is overwhelmed by the rise of the effective hole doping (favorable to $\msc$ in the underdoped regime).
 This competition is confirmed by the first decrease of $\msc$ between the two lowest $\dapi$: the small rise in hole doping is overwhelmed by the drastic increase of the CTG.

 This additional analysis of Hg-1201 strikingly confirms the main message of this work: while the CTG is pivotal to superconductivity in cuprates~\cite{weber2012,kowalski2021,bacq-labreuil_towards_2025}, it cannot explain the relation between $\dapi$ and $\msc$.